 High-voltage microstepping motor driver IC with built-in translator and overcurrent protection

 The new A3987 from Allegro MicroSystems Europe is a microstepping motor driver IC which combines an output drive capability of 50 V and ±1.5 A with built-in translator circuitry and overcurrent protection.
 The new device is designed to operate bipolar stepper motors in full, half, quarter and sixteenth step modes, and includes a fixed off-time current regulator which has the ability to operate in slow or mixed decay modes.
-Typical applications are in office equipment, medical and scientific instrumentation and industrial systems.The
+Typical applications are in office equipment, medical and scientific instrumentation and industrial systems.The translator is the key to the easy implementation of the A3987.
+Simply inputting one pulse on the step input causes the motor to take one microstep.
+There are no phase sequence tables, high-frequency control lines or complex interfaces to program, making the device an ideal fit for applications where a complex microcontroller is unavailable or over-burdened.
+It also requires only two control lines, compared to eight or ten for some devices.

 The A3987 chopping control automatically selects the current decay mode (slow or mixed).
 When a 'step' signal occurs, the device determines if that step results in a higher or lower current in each of the motor phases.
 If the change is a higher current, the decay mode is set to slow decay.
 If it